 Meet the IDD Global Peer

-Each month we ask a member of the IDD’s Global Community of Practice* to share more about their reflections, inspiration and hopes for the field.
+Each month we ask a colleague who is a member of the IDD’s Global Community* to share more about their reflections, inspiration and hopes for the field.

 On a rough day, what inspires you to keep doing the work you’re doing?

-How would you sum up your professional philosophy in 50 characters or less?
+If you were to sum up your professional philosophy in 50 characters or less, what would it be?

 *The IDD’s Global Community of Practice is an informal, non-commercial setting in which we connect, discuss, and share timely and timeless topics with passionate, experienced “Differences” peers from different backgrounds, regions, age groups, and focus areas.